MichealJWEllis/Tech_blogger/README.md

 post model - each post belongs to user has many comments  -->

 <!-- need to create post-routes functionality  -->
-need to create the javascript for page functionality
+need to create the javascript for dashboard page functionality
 <!-- need to add findOne for comment-routes -->

+findbypk